As a research student, locating theses in your subject area is useful for many reasons:

 Trove indexes Western Sydney University, Australian and international theses held in Australian libraries and links to the full-text of theses held in Australian university repositories.
 Limit the search to Theses and enter keywords or thesis title if known.

 Many sources index/contain international thesis such as:

-- ProQuest Dissertions and Theses contains some full-text and thousands of previews of interdisciplinary theses. ****Research students wishing to purchase PDF copies of theses from ProQuest using candidature funds may do so with their supervisor's permission****
+- ProQuest Dissertions and Theses contains the full-text of thousands of international, interdisciplinary theses and information about some written as early as 1743. ****Research students wishing to purchase PDF copies of theses from ProQuest using candidature funds may do so with their supervisor's permission****

 - Networked Digital Library of Theses and Dissertations is an international organisation providing free electronic access to theses from participating universities.

 - OAIster is a union catalogue of difficult to find digital resources including theses.
 Under 'Content' narrow your search to 'theses/dissertations'.